 - 2 teaspoons unflavored agar agar powder

-- Grease and line a medium round springform pan with parchment paper (I lined both the bottom and the sides)
+- Grease and Line: Grease and line a 7-inch round springform pan with parchment paper (I lined both the bottom and the sides with parchment paper)

-- Transfer the almond-walnut-coconut oil mixture to the springfoam pan and use the back of a spoon to press down the crust mixture as firmly as possible.
+- Press the Crust Ingredients Into Pan and Chill: Transfer the almond-walnut-coconut oil mixture to the springform pan and use the back of a spoon to press down the crust mixture as firmly as possible.
 Let crust chill in the refrigerator for at least 30 minutes.

-- As crust is chilling, place soaked cashews in your food processor or blender together with almond milk, water, fresh lemon juice, and blend until you get a thick cream.
+- Prepare the Lemon Filling: As crust is chilling, place soaked cashews in the blender together with almond milk, water, fresh lemon juice, and blend until you get a thick cream.
 Add in lemon zest and sugar and blend some more.
 Dissolve agar agar powder in 1 tablespoon of warm water and add in to the mixture together with the melted coconut oil.
 Blend until you get a homogeneous mixture.

-- Pour lemon cashew cream filling over the prepared crust (which should be extremely firm by now) and freeze for at least 2 to 3 hours until filling is firm before serving.
+- Pour Filling Over Crust: Pour lemon cashew cream filling over the prepared crust (which should be extremely firm by now) and freeze for at least 2 to 3 hours until filling is firm before serving.

-- Remove from freezer 10 minutes before serving to soften slightly and top with blueberries and sliced lemon to serve.
+- Garnish and Serve: Remove from freezer 10 minutes before serving to soften slightly and top with blueberries and lemon slices to serve.

 - Category: Dessert